fabianhartmann2/AutomaticDockerCluster/readme.md

 Use my script "bootcdassistant.sh" to copy all files from the iso file.

 1. bootcdassistant.sh dump {PATH TO ISO}
-2. The Script shows you the path to de dumped files.
+2. The Script shows you the path to the dumped files.
 3. Navigate to the dumped file directory
 4. Use system-config-kickstart to create a Standard Kickstart file, based on your needs and save it twice to your dumped file directory.
 Named master.cfg and client.cfg
 5. Copy the `%post` section from my template tmplate_master.cfg file and paste it into master.cfg